skyzh/mini-lsm/mini-lsm-book/src/week2-01-compaction.md

 * What are the definitions of read/write/space amplifications?
 (This is covered in the overview chapter)
 * What are the ways to accurately compute the read/write/space amplifications, and what are the ways to estimate them?
 * Is it correct that a key will take some storage space even if a user requests to delete it?
 * Given that compaction takes a lot of write bandwidth and read bandwidth and may interfere with foreground operations, it is a good idea to postpone compaction when there are large write flow.
 It is even beneficial to stop/pause existing compaction tasks in this situation.
 What do you think of this idea?
-(Read the Slik paper!)
+(Read the [Silk](https://www.usenix.org/conference/atc19/presentation/balmau) paper!)
 * Is it a good idea to use/fill the block cache for compactions?
 Or is it better to fully bypass the block cache when compaction?
 * Does it make sense to have a `struct ConcatIterator<I: StorageIterator>` in the system?
 * Some researchers/engineers propose to offload compaction to a remote server or a serverless lambda function.
 What are the benefits, and what might be the potential challenges and performance impacts of doing remote compaction?
-(Think of the point when a compaction completes and the block cache...)
+(Think of the point when a compaction completes and what happens to the block cache on the next read request...)

 We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.